Apatosaurinae: Description

 Apatosaurines are large, long-necked, quadrupedal animals with long, whip-like tails, and forelimbs that were slightly shorter than its hindlimbs.
 The size of apatosaurines varies, like A. louisae which measures 21–23 m in length and 16.4–22.4 t in mass and B. excelsus which is 21–22 m long and 15–17 t.
 Some specimens of A. ajax (such as OMNH 1670) represent individuals 11–30% longer, suggesting masses twice that of CM 3018 or 32.7–72.6 t, potentially rivaling the largest titanosaurs.
 However, the upper size estimate of OMNH 1670 is likely an exaggeration, with the size estimates revised in 2020 at 30 m in length and 33 MT in body mass based on volumetric analysis.
+Some studies have suggested a general increase in the size of sauropods such as apatosaurs within the upper layers of the Morrison Formation compared to earlier units.
+However, a 2026 study described apatosaur remains from a site in Arches National Park, one of the highest places in the formation, consistent with a modestly sized animal.
+These remains constitute some of the geologically youngest apatosaur remains in the fossil record.

 Skull

 The skull is small in relation to the size of the animal.
 The jaws are lined with spatulate (chisel-like) teeth suited to an herbivorous diet.
 The snout of Apatosaurus and similar diplodocoids is squared, with only Nigersaurus having a squarer skull.
 The braincase of Apatosaurus is well preserved in specimen BYU 17096, which also preserved much of the skeleton.
 A phylogenetic analysis found that the braincase had a morphology similar to those of other diplodocoids.
 Some skulls of Apatosaurus have been found still in articulation with their teeth.
 Those teeth that have the dentine surface exposed bear many small, subcircular features, but no scratches or features on the enamel.